 If you are a federal employee or job applicant and you believe that a federal agency has discriminated against you, you have a right to file a complaint.
-NEH has contact information for its EEO staff posted in breakrooms and on its website: https://www.neh.gov/about/equal-employment-opportunity
+Each agency is required to post information about how to contact the agency's EEO Office.
+You can contact an EEO Counselor by calling the office responsible for the agency's EEO complaints program.